Sign in

 May.
 20, 2024

-Wholesaling involves buying products from a pre-made stock.
-It is ideal for quickly acquiring items in bulk that are simple or commonly used.
-More specialized items can be harder to find or may require contract manufacturing.
+Purchasing wholesale products means acquiring items from a pre-existing stock.
+This method is perfect for quickly obtaining bulk items that are general or widely used.
+However, more specialized items might be harder to find and could necessitate contract manufacturing.

-With the COVID pandemic occurring, wholesaling has become more prevalent now than ever.
-Most personal protective equipment items such as masks, KN95s, N95s, face shields, gloves, hand sanitizers are often bought wholesale.
+With the COVID-19 pandemic, wholesaling has surged in popularity, especially for personal protective equipment such as masks, KN95s, N95s, face shields, gloves, and hand sanitizers, which are often bought wholesale.

-Other simple items such as nuts, bolts, boxes, cups, and tubes are also bought wholesale on a frequent basis.
+Other everyday items like nuts, bolts, boxes, cups, and tubes are also frequently purchased wholesale.

-Both wholesaling and contract manufacturing are useful in different situations, and both give different benefits.
+Both wholesale and contract manufacturing are valuable in different scenarios and offer distinct benefits.

-For more examples of items we can source and potentially wholesale, check out our products page, or feel free to reach out to see what the next steps for manufacturing your product are.
+For more examples of products we can source or potentially wholesale, visit our products page or contact us to discuss the next steps for manufacturing your product.
+For additional information, check our page on told never use a corner trowel.

 Key Takeaways

-• Given the abundance of Chinese products in the marketplace, it's understandable consumers might wonder why so many goods are made in China.
+• The abundance of Chinese products leads consumers to question why so many goods are produced there.

-• China's business ecosystem of networked suppliers, component manufacturers, and distributors has evolved to make it a more efficient and cost-effective place to manufacture products.
+• China's interconnected business ecosystem makes it efficient and cost-effective to manufacture products.

 Lower Wages

-In 2021, Guangdong, China's largest economic providence, increased its minimum wage by almost 10% to up to 2,360 yuan per month.
-As of 2022, Shanghai has the highest hourly minimum wage among 31 provinces (2,590 RMB per month), while Beijing has the highest hourly minimum wage (25.3 RMB per hour).
+In 2021, the minimum wage in Guangdong rose by nearly 10%, reaching up to 2,360 yuan per month.
+As of 2022, Shanghai has the highest monthly minimum wage of 2,590 RMB, while Beijing boasts the highest hourly minimum wage at 25.3 RMB.

 Business Ecosystem

-For example, Shenzhen, a city bordering Hong Kong in the southeast, has evolved as a hub for the electronics industry.
-It has cultivated an ecosystem to support the manufacturing supply chain, including component manufacturers, low-cost workers, a technical workforce, assembly suppliers, and customers.
+Shenzhen, for instance, has become a hub for the electronics industry, with an ecosystem supporting the manufacturing supply chain, including component manufacturers, low-cost workers, a skilled workforce, assembly suppliers, and customers.

-American companies like Apple Inc. (AAPL) take advantage of China's supply chain efficiencies to keep costs low and margins high.
-Foxconn Technology Group (a Taiwan-based manufacturer of electronics) has multiple suppliers and manufacturers of components that are at nearby locations.
-For many companies, it's economically unfeasible to take the components to the U.S. to assemble the final product.
+Companies like Apple Inc. take advantage of these efficiencies to keep their costs low and margins high.
+Foxconn Technology Group, a major manufacturer of electronics, benefits from having multiple suppliers and manufacturers nearby.
+Transporting components to the U.S. for final assembly is not economically feasible for many companies.

 Additional reading: